xrdocs/cloud-scale-networking/_tutorials/ncs5500-fib-programming-speed.md

 ![Untitled 2.png]({{site.baseurl}}/images/Untitled 2.png){: .align-center}

-T2 - T1 = time to advertise all the BGP routes from intermediate router to DUT.
+(T2 - T1) is the time it took to advertise all the BGP routes from intermediate router to DUT.
-Speed to program the BGP in the RP RIB is 751677 / (T2 - T1) and is expressed in number of prefixes per second.
+The speed to program the BGP in the RP RIB is 751677 / (T2 - T1) and is expressed in number of prefixes per second.

 **Step 3**: All routes are programmed in eTCAM at T3